JulioPotier/secupress/readme.txt

 = Is SecuPress compatible with all web hosters? =

-Yes, SecuPress is compatible with all web hosters like WP Serveur, OVH, Siteground, BlueHost, PlanetHoster, WP Engine, O2Switch or GoDaddy?
+Yes, SecuPress is compatible with all web hosters like o2switch, OVH, Siteground, BlueHost, PlanetHoster, WP Engine or GoDaddy?
 If you encounter an issue, do not hesitate to contact our support team.

-= Is SecuPress compatible with all caching plugins like WP Rocket, W3 Total Cache, WP Super Cache? =
+= Is SecuPress compatible with all caching plugins like WP Rocket, WP Fastest Cache, W3 Total Cache, WP Super Cache? =

 Yes, SecuPress is compatible with all WordPress caching plugins.
 If you encounter an issue, do not hesitate to contact our support team.

-= Is SecuPress compatible with all multilingual plugins like PolyLang, WPML, qTranslate? =
+= Is SecuPress compatible with all multilingual plugins like WeGlot, PolyLang, WPML, qTranslate? =

 Yes, SecuPress is compatible with all multilingual WordPress plugins.
 If you have an issue, please get in touch with us and let us know!